Pass-through with Price Dispersion: The -Isomorphism isomorphism

 \subsection{Normalized Effective Margins}

-To understand the isomorphism, we need to think about what firms actually compete over.
-When a firm sets price $p$, it earns $(p-c)x(p)$ from each customer it serves--this is the effective margin.
-Different demand functions $x(\cdot)$ change the mapping from prices to effective margins, but the underlying strategic trade-off remains the same: higher margins mean higher profit per customer but lower probability of winning customers.
+To see the isomorphism, start with what firms compete over.
+When a firm sets price $p$, it earns $(p-c)x(p)$ from each customer it serves.
+This is the effective margin.
+Different demand functions $x(\cdot)$ change the mapping from prices to effective margins, but the strategic trade-off is the same.
+Higher margins mean higher profit per customer but lower probability of winning customers.